Foreword

 Throughout the book, we’ll show some commands.
 Lines entered in the terminal all start with

-.
+$or>.
 You don’t need to type either character; it’s the command line prompt shown to indicate the start of each command.
-Lines that don’t start with$
+Lines that don’t start with$typically show the output of the previous command.
+Unless stated otherwise, PowerShell-specific examples will use>rather than$.

 Calyxium Installer

-Currently Calyxup isn't finished so you are going to have to install the latest version semi manually from the downloads page
+Currently Calyxup isn’t finished so you are going to have to install the latest version manually.

 PowerShell is required for calyxup you can find instructions on how to install PowerShell here